-This is a big surprise because the CPT Codebook clearly says, “Do not report 99091 in conjunction with 99457,” but then CMS clarifies, “We note that these two statements suggest that there may be instances where both codes could be billed for the same patient in the same month as long as the same time was not used to meet the criteria for both CPT codes 99091 and 99457.”
+This is a big earn an additional $57 / month in income by billing for 99091 in the same 30-day period as 99457.
+This is a surprise because the CPT Codebook clearly says, “Do not report 99091 in conjunction with 99457,” but CMS clarifies, “We note that these two statements suggest that there may be instances where both codes could be billed for the same patient in the same month as long as the same time was not used to meet the criteria for both CPT codes 99091 and 99457”.

 Keep in mind that 99091 requires 40 min of physician or NPP (non-physician provider) time and can not be delegated to other staff or vendor partners the way 99457 can.

 “We remind readers that the valuation for CPT code 99091 includes a total time of 40 minutes of physician or NPP work broken down as follows: 5 minutes of pre-service work (for example, chart review); 30 minutes of intra-service work (for example, data analysis and interpretation, report based upon the physiologic data, as well as a possible phone call to the patient); and 5 minutes of post-service work (that is, chart documentation).”

 This is fantastic news for our providers!
 Accuhealth will not charge for this code if the physician is able to meet the requirements, which means more money in your pocket.
 Make sure to track your time to ensure you collect for this code where applicable.